Ken Mauer: Personal life

-Mauer's hobbies include cars, art, theater, movies, and traveling.

 NBA officiating career

 Early career

 Mauer officiated for 12 years in the state of Minnesota, nine years at the collegiate level, and later six years in the Continental Basketball Association before being hired by the NBA prior to the 1986–87 season.
 In 1993, Mauer was selected to officiate the NBA Europe Tour in London, England.

 NBA Finals debut

 Mauer was one of 12 referees selected to work the 2006 NBA Finals between the Dallas Mavericks and Miami Heat, the first Finals of his career.
 Mauer's first game in the championship series was Game 3.